-Issuer Celestica Inc. Notes Offered \$350,000,000 aggregate principal amount of % Senior Subordinated Notes due 2011.
-Maturity , 2011.
-Interest Payment Dates and of each year, beginning on , .
-Ranking The notes will be: our senior subordinated unsecured obligations; effectively subordinated in right of payment to all debt and other obligations (including trade payables) of our subsidiaries; effectively subordinated in right of payment to all of our existing and future senior debt, including borrowings under our new senior credit facility described under "Description of Certain Indebtedness - \$600.0 Million Revolving Term Credit Facility," to the extent of the value of the assets securing that debt; equal in right of payment with all of our future senior subordinated debt; and senior in right of payment with all of our existing and future subordinated debt.
-As of March 31, 2004, after giving pro forma effect to this offering, the application of the net proceeds therefrom as described in "Use of Proceeds" and the execution of our new senior credit facility: we would have had outstanding: • no senior debt, • \$350.0 million of senior subordinated debt, consisting of the notes, and • \$609.0 million of the Liquid Yield Option $^{\text{TM}}$ Notes due 2020 (LYONs), which are subordinated to the notes, and our subsidiaries would have had outstanding approximately \$1.9 billion of external liabilities.
-Optional Redemption At any time on or after , 2008, we may redeem all or a part of the notes at the redemption prices specified in this prospectus supplement under "Description of the Notes - Optional Redemption."
-At any time prior to , 2008, we may redeem all or a part of the notes by paying a makewhole premium based on U.S. Treasury rates as specified in this prospectus supplement under "Description of the Notes - Optional Redemption."
-At any time prior to , 2007, we may redeem up to 35% of the notes with the net proceeds of certain equity offerings, at a price equal to % of the principal amount thereof, plus accrued and unpaid interest, if any, to the redemption date, provided that at least 65% of the aggregate principal amount of the notes remains outstanding after the redemption.
+Issuer Celestica Inc. Notes Offered \$500,000,000 aggregate principal amount of 7 7 /8% Senior Subordinated Notes due 2011.
+Maturity July 1, 2011.
+Interest Payment Dates January 1 and July 1 of each year, beginning on January 1, 2005.
+Ranking The notes will be: • our senior subordinated unsecured obligations; effectively subordinated in right of payment to all debt and other obligations (including trade payables) of our subsidiaries; effectively subordinated in right of payment to all of our existing and future senior debt, including borrowings under our new senior credit facility described under "Description of Certain Indebtedness - \$600.0 Million Revolving Term Credit Facility," to the extent of the value of the assets securing that debt; • equal in right of payment with all of our future senior subordinated debt; and • senior in right of payment with all of our existing and future subordinated debt.
+As of March 31, 2004, after giving pro forma effect to this offering, the application of the net proceeds therefrom as described in "Use of Proceeds" and the execution of our new senior credit facility: • we would have had outstanding: • no senior debt, • \$500.0 million of senior subordinated debt, consisting of the notes, and \$609.0 million of the Liquid Yield Option[TM] Notes due 2020 (LYONs) (not reflecting repurchases of LYONs with proceeds of this offering), which are subordinated to the notes, and our subsidiaries would have had outstanding approximately \$1.9 billion of external liabilities.
+Optional Redemption At any time on or after July 1, 2008, we may redeem all or a part of the notes at the redemption prices specified in this prospectus supplement under "Description of the Notes - Optional Redemption."
+At any time prior to July 1, 2008, we may redeem all or a part of the notes by paying a make- whole premium based on U.S. Treasury rates as specified in this prospectus supplement under "Description of the Notes - Optional Redemption."
+At any time prior to July 1, 2007, we may redeem up to 35% of the notes with the net proceeds of certain equity offerings, at a price equal to 107.875% of the principal amount thereof, plus accrued and unpaid interest, if any, to the redemption date, provided that at least 65% of the aggregate principal amount of the notes remains outstanding after the redemption.
 Change of Control Following a change of control as defined in the indenture, we will be required to make an offer to purchase all of the notes at a purchase price of 101% of their principal amount, plus accrued and unpaid interest to the date of the repurchase.
 However, our ability to repurchase your notes pursuant to this offer may be limited by the terms of our new senior credit facility or future credit agreements or other agreements related to our debt.
 See "Description of the Notes - Repurchase at the Option of Holders Upon a Change of Control Offer."
+1 F